• January

 • Republic Day (All National)

-Republic Day honors the date on which the Constitution of India came into effect on 26 January 1950 replacing the Government of India Act (1935) as the governing document of India.
+Republic Day is a solemn celebration that marks the momentous occasion when the Constitution of India, adopted on January 26, 1950, officially replaced the Government of India Act (1935) as the supreme governing document of the nation.

 • March